eippone/eippone-docs/website_doc/eippone-website_doc.md

 5.  **Rollback Capability**: If Version 2 has an unexpected bug, you can hover over the previous version in the console and click **"Rollback"** to instantly restore Version 1.

-Would you like me to help you draft the `firebase.json` configuration file to ensure your caching headers are optimized for these heavy assets?